 For questions related to any posted position or the application process, please contact us at REDrecruitment@ucmail.uc.edu or 513-556-6476.

-Desk Assistants (DA) are employed in the Office of Resident Education & Development (RED) and are a vital part of the operations of each residence hall community.
-Reporting to the neighborhood University Service Associate (USA), DAs are students who provide customer service to residents and visitors who approach the desk.
+Desk Assistants (DA) and Neighborhood Operations Assistants (NOAs) are employed by University Housing and are a vital part of the operations of each residence hall community.
+Reporting to the Neighborhood Operations Manager, DAs and NOAs are students who provide customer service to residents and visitors who approach the desk.

 The RA is responsible for promoting the core values of Resident Education & Development to create an environment conducive to living and learning, foster the personal growth of students and build a sense of community within the residence hall system.
 Resident Advisors are students who are supervised by Community Coordinators.